Fabricio-191/valve-server-query/README.md

 * Executting `cvarlist` or `status` may interfere with other queries and it can throw an incomplete output (the cvarlist command above all)
 * Some commands may cause an server-side error (`sv_gravity 0` for example) and the connection will be ended (will show a warn in console), but the module is going to attempt to reconnect

-Later i will add the 'filter' to the options

 ```js
 RCON({
     ip: '0.0.0.0',